FranciszekGrobelny/charitySite-/readme.md

 * category-controller(manage all information using REST API)
 * institution-controller(manage all information using REST API)
 * donation-controller with oportunity to create a new one
-* swagger for category and intitution methods(GET, POST, PUT, DELETE)
+* swagger for category and institution methods(GET, POST, PUT, DELETE)